jvenkit1/paxos-go/README.md

 # TODO:
 * Introduce chaos into the setup.
 Randomly delete one process and evaluate the effect.  -- This is a test for Byzantine Failure
+* 2 proposer model has a weird deadlock condition.
+Test further.